 United States History I is an introductory survey course into American history explored and researched for our collective understanding.
 The goal for students taking this course is knowledge of United States history through the Civil War and familiarity with the skills and methods of working as a historian.
 Students will leave the course with mastery over content and skills they can take to any major and education and career path.
-Completion of the following criteria determines your success in this course.
+Completion of the following grading areas determines your course grade.